Psychotherapy : Hypnotherapy : Counselling : CBT

 We can develop phobias from a single incident, or have been an anxious person or a worrier all our life.
 Social anxieties stops us going to places or meeting people, death anxiety means we spend all our living time terrified of death.
 We can have an anxiety attack over dirt or germs, or simply have an underlying anxiety that something is going to go wrong today or maybe tomorrow.
 All of these and many others stop us enjoying life.

-I’ve been working with anxiety for many years and use Emotional Processing Therapy to allow a person to reduce then remove the anxiety or fear.
+I’ve been working with anxiety for many years and use a multi-therapy approach to allow a person to reduce then remove the anxiety or fear.
 I support you as you talk through how you feel, and then look at solutions with you to overcome and move away from how you use to feel, and move towards being that more confident and anxious free person.
 I use this approach in both my home clinic and the specialist Harley St Clinic for Anxiety, in London W1 and have helped hundreds of people overcome anxiety, fear and Panic.

 Phobias, anxieties, panic attacks and fears all stem from a part of the brain called the amygdala, which is often called the ‘terror centre of the brain’.